REVUE !!!

 background

-In the 1960-80's, at the peak of the popularity of the Super-8 film format, various brands - Hama, Rowi, Kaiser or Revue - sold so-called "fading strips" (Trickblenden), short film strips with colourful abstract patterns, graphic animations and visual effects, that amateur film makers could physically cut in between the scenes of their home movies to separate their summer holidays from last year's Christmas celebration.
+In the 1960-80's, at the peak of the popularity of the Super-8 film format, various brands - Hama, Rowi, Kaiser or Revue - were selling so-called "fading strips" (Trickblenden), short film strips with fancy, colourful and abstract patterns, graphic animations and visual effects, that amateur film makers could physically splice in between the scenes of their home movies to visually separate their summer holidays from last year's Christmas celebration.
 Central Europe (East and West) was a big market for these fancy add-ons, camera stores often provided numerous folders to browse through and choose from a vast variety of designs.

-The performance consist of two Super-8 projectors that are being set-up for 3D-projection.
-The two film reels consist almost entirely of "fading strips" from my collection, assembled to a rhythmic and aesthetic structure.
-Since the "fading strips" were never meant to be watched as 3D, a pseudo three-dimensional effect is being achieved through little discrepancies in timing, direction, colour and shapes between the two parallel running reels.
-The soundtrack for the performance will be a rhythmic composition made with analogue modular synthesisers from the period of Super-8 mania - either played live or as a recording, depending on the availability of the musician for the show.
+The performance consist of two Super-8 projectors that are being set-up for a stereoscopic projection, to be watched with polarising glasses that will be handed out to the audience before the show.
+The two film reels consist entirely of "fading strips" from my collection, assembled to a rhythmic and aesthetic composition.
+Since these "fading strips" were never meant to be watched in a stereoscopic set-up, a pseudo three-dimensional effect is being achieved through little discrepancies in timing, direction, colour and shapes between the two parallel running reels.
+The soundtrack by Brain Operating System uses analogue modular synthesisers – either played live or as a recording, depending on the availability of the musicians for the show.

 screenings